 Once you’ve chosen your system and have your alarm permit, you should plan for installation.
 Your installation experience will vary depending on which home security system you go with and what equipment you purchase.

-ADT – If you go with ADT, the ADT Security Services office in Atlanta offers same-day installation and a six-month money-back guarantee.
+ADT – If you go with ADT, the ADT Security Services office in Atlanta offers professional installation and a six-month money-back guarantee.
 Installation time varies and the cost ranges from $99 to $199.
 When the technician comes to your home, they’ll bring additional devices along and make recommendations to you based on your home’s layout.

 Vivint – Vivint also requires professional installation for most of its equipment.
 Costs start at $49.99.
 Although Vivint’s Atlanta store no longer exists, they’ll still send out a certified technician to install your system.
 Like ADT’s, Vivint’s technicians bring along extra equipment.
 Installation takes two to three hours and there are drills involved.
 This is a big downside if you rent.